fortanix/sq-dsm/openpgp/README.md

     include the `crypto-cng` feature to enable it.
 Currently, the CNG backend requires at least Windows 10.

+  - The RustCrypto crates.
+To select this backend, use `default-features = false`, and explicitly include the `crypto-rust` feature to enable it.
+As of this writing, the RustCrypto crates are not recommended for general use as they cannot offer the same security guarantees as more mature cryptographic libraries.

 ### Experimental and variable-time cryptographic backends

 Some cryptographic backends are not yet considered mature enough for